 Zumba gives you a calorie-burning cardiovascular workout in the atmosphere of a dance party.
-Latin dance moves are the basis for this fusion dance style, but movements from belly dance, hip-hop and raggaeton also feature in Zumba.
+Latin moves are the basis for this aerobic dance class, but movements from belly dance, hip-hop and reggaeton also feature in Zumba.
 The emphasis on having fun can help you stick with this workout even if you usually dislike exercise.
-Because Zumba dancing burns calories so quickly, it can help you lose a significant amount of weight in one month.
+Commit to a regular schedule of Zumba classes and a healthy diet and you could lose several pounds your first month.

 Video of the Day